-To hold everything in place whilst the adhesive is curing clecos or rivets are used; the sternpost has already been prepared for these.
+To hold everything in place whilst the adhesive is curing clecos or rivets are used; the sternpost has already been prepared for these (refer to chapter 23).

 It is very unlikely at this stage that, when viewed from the rear, the flanges of the fin and fuselage lower mouldings will be straight from base to tip.
 However it is important that they are straight, so before further work is done, some support must be provided.